 However, in the absence of a known pathogenic mutation in an affected family member, the finding of no mutation or a variant of unknown significance in an at-risk individual is an inconclusive finding and does not rule out Lynch syndrome.

 Prior to germline testing, practitioners must ensure that the patient or guardian has received appropriate counseling that includes the limitations of genetic testing and has provided written informed consent.
 Comprehensive germline mutation testing involves gene sequencing and deletion/duplication analyses.
 Sequencing and deletion/duplication analysis will not detect rare cases of Lynch syndrome that are due to constitutional inactivation of MLH1 by hypermethylation, along with somatic loss of heterozygosity of the functional allele, and nor will germline sequencing identify those with double somatic mutations in their tumors, which is now known to account for about two-thirds of cases in which tumor testing suggests Lynch syndrome but in which no germline mutation can be found .
 Germline testing may be uninformative in individuals found to have variants of unknown significance.
 Due to the high level of homology between PMS2 and pseudogenes, identification of deletions/duplications in the PMS2 gene and the interpretation of detected alterations is often difficult.
 Important practical issues related to genetic testing, including counseling, psychosocial, and ethical issues, are discussed in detail, separately.
-(See "Genetic counseling and testing", section on 'Practical issues in genetic testing' and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management".)
+(See "Genetic testing", section on 'Practical issues' and "Lynch syndrome (hereditary nonpolyposis colorectal cancer): Screening and management".)

 Additional evaluation — In patients with loss of MLH1 staining on IHC, we perform testing for acquired BRAF mutations and MLH1 promoter hypermethylation to distinguish between CRCs that have loss of MLH1 that arise from Lynch syndrome (no MLH1 hypermethylation) and sporadic CRC caused by epigenetic methylation of MLH1 [61,62].
 BRAF mutations are found in 40 to 87 percent of sporadic MSI-H CRCs but are rare in Lynch cancers.
 The identification of a BRAF mutation in an MSI-H CRC essentially rules out Lynch syndrome .
 Methylation of MLH1 can cause epigenetic MSI-H endometrial tumors in a manner similar to that described for CRCs except that BRAF mutations are not a common occurrence in endometrial tumors.